wp-plugins/add-to-any/README.txt

 = How can I move the plugin's inline CSS into my theme's main external stylesheet? =

-Go to `Settings` > `Share/Save Buttons` > uncheck `Use inline CSS` and place the CSS code in your theme's main stylesheet.
+Go to `Settings` > `AddToAny` > uncheck `Use inline CSS` and place the CSS code in your theme's main stylesheet.

 = Why does the menu appear behind embedded objects (like Flash)? =

 Please read <a href="http://www.addtoany.com/buttons/customize/show_over_embeds">this document</a> for an explanation and possible fix.
 For WordPress, an easier fix is to have AddToAny <a href="http://www.addtoany.com/buttons/customize/hide_embeds">hide intersecting embedded objects</a>.
-Just copy & paste the recommended code into the Additional Options box in `Settings` > `Share/Save Buttons`, then save changes.
+Just copy & paste the recommended code into the Additional Options box in `Settings` > `AddToAny`, then save changes.

 == Screenshots ==

-1. AddToAny Share/Save button, featuring the Open Share Icon
+1. AddToAny Share/Save sharing button, featuring the Open Share Icon
 2. Drop-down menu that appears instantly when visitors use the share button
 3. Email tab, with direct links to the most popular web-based emailers' auto-filled Compose page, a web-based sender for use with any email address, and a link for desktop email clients
 4. Settings panel
 5. Color chooser for your AddToAny menus

 == Changelog ==

+= .9.9.7.14 =
+* Simplify plugin's option as "AddToAny"
+* Greek translation update (by Xaris from <a href="http://www.aggeliopolis.gr/">Aggeliopolis</a>)
+* Update Facebook FAQ
+* Update Facebook HTTP referrer
+* Update Microsoft Messenger (Windows Live) icon

 = .9.9.7.13 =
 * Fix IE conditional comment bug that affects Facebook Like button & Twitter Tweet button iframes in some browsers